 Terry Naumann, Ph.D.

-Adjunct Professor of Geological Sciences
+Term Assistant Professor of Geological Sciences

 Dr. Naumann received his B.S. in Geology from the California State University Chico in 1983.
 In 1987 he completed a M.S. degree in Geology at the University of Nevada Las Vegas under the supervision of Dr. Eugene Smith.
 Dr. Naumann's M.S. thesis dealt with the structural, petrogenetic and geochemical characterization of a Mid-Miocene calc-alkaline volcanic/plutonic complex in southern Nevada.
 Between 1987 and 1992 he was a Research Associate at the University of Nevada, Las Vegas studying the volcanic risk related to the proposed high-level nuclear waste repository at Yucca Mountain, Nevada.